15 Best Things to Do in Playa Del Carmen

 INTI Beach Club is simply one of our favorite places in Playa del Carmen.
 A newer spot, INTI offers a refuge for the spiritually-minded travelers in Playa.
 You can find organic food, beautiful beaches, and yoga classes right in the sand.
 If you’re into meditation, mindfulness, yoga, and taking care of your mind, you have to visit INTI.
+If meditation is your thing, you can also find meditation courses that are online and based in Playa at https://class.oneminddharma.com/meditation-courses/.
 Prices are reasonable, and you’re sure to meet some like-minded people.
 Check them out on Facebook at Facebook.com/IntiBeachPDC.

 8. Horseback Beach Tours

 Horseback riding has a long history in Mexico, and Playa del Carmen is no exception.
 This is a relaxing way to see the sights, and you can even take a trip via horse to a local cenote.
 I’ll admit that I don’t love horseback riding.
 It isn’t a hobby of mine.
 But I do love spending time with these beautiful animals in such a beautiful atmosphere.